 Also, lower back pain is common on long flights.
 Try placing a pillow or blanket behind your lower back to give you extra support when you are sitting.

 Be Courteous To Everyone In The Airport And On The Flight.

 Flying is stressful.
 Airports and planes tend to fray the nerves.
 You never know if the person you snap at at the security checkpoint is going to end up sitting next to you on the flight.
 So do your best to cut everyone some slack when you’re traveling.

-Those Are Our 10 Simple Tips How To Survive A Long Flight.
+Those Are Our 10 Simple Tips on How To Survive A Long Flight.